noelvissers/esp32-smart-clock/README.md

 ### `/include`
 The include directory contains all the header files needed for this project.
 ### `/src`
-The src directory contains all the `.cpp` needed to run this project, including the `main.cpp` file.
+The src directory contains all the `.cpp` files needed to run this project, including the `main.cpp` file.

 ## Software
 ### Language
 This project is written in C++ on the Arduino framework using PlatformIO.
 ### IDE
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)